DatenKrakenOrg/DATENKRAKEN/datenkraken-docs/docs/indepth/database.md

 # Database
+The following chapter describes our decision regarding our database.
+The database name used within the project ist: datenkraken.
 ## Bronze
 The bronze table has to store roughly 172k messages in the 60 days of our project period as discussed here <a href=""></a>.
 As specified the sensor data must be stored in the following fields (with additional fields of the <a href="/DATENKRAKEN/arduino/mqtt/">messageformat</a>).